Visitability: New construction issues

 Zero-step entrances on new homes are nearly always easy to construct, whether the terrain is flat or hilly.
-The entrance can be constructed at the front, side or back.
-Wherever is most feasible for the topography.
+The entrance can be constructed at the front, side or back, wherever is most feasible for the topography.
 A driveway or sidewalk can be a tool for access to the best entrance.
-Porches and decks can be used to incorporate access, often in a manner where it is not as obvious as many ramps.
+Porches and decks can be used to incorporate access, often in a manner that is not as obvious as many ramps.
 The key to accessibility is including access in the planning stage.

-On new construction, a zero-step entrance can usually be incorporated without an obvious "ramp" per se, i.e. without a structure that has 90-degree dropoffs at the edges and rails at the sides.
+On new construction, a zero-step entrance can usually be incorporated without an obvious "ramp" per se, i.e., without a structure that has 90-degree dropoffs at the edges and rails at the sides.
 In most cases, grading and landscaping can make a ramp unnecessary.
 Deliberately grading to permit the sidewalk to meet the porch without a step creates access with an invisible modification.

 For the 40% of homes built with a slab-on-grade foundation, the zero-step entrance is typically extremely easy.
 The methods for homes are virtually identical to those used for slab-built commercial buildings such as banks and restaurants.
 For homes with basements or crawlspaces, several solutions can provide low-cost, attractive zero-step entrances.
 Among these are using a porch as a bridge to the sidewalk; lowering the first-floor rim joist into a notch in the foundation wall at the time of construction; a short, conventional ramp tied into a side or back deck or porch; creative use of a small retaining wall; and constructing the zero-step entrance from the garage.

 Siting the home properly on the lot is the first step.
 Then grading and landscaping with access in mind makes creating a zero-step entrance quite easy.